Heath Bell: Retirement

 On December 22, 2014, Bell signed a minor league contract with the Washington Nationals that included an invitation to major league spring training, however he was released on March 23.
 He announced his retirement from baseball the following day.

 Bell holds the National League record for consecutive errorless games as a pitcher, 549, which he set while playing for multiple teams during 2004–2013.

+In 628.2 innings over 590 appearances, Bell committed only one error in 124 total chances, recording a .992 fielding percentage, 33 points higher than the league average at his position.

 Scouting report

 Generally a power pitcher, Bell averaged nearly a full strikeout per inning but also proved to be hittable in his 2005 sophomore season allowing 10.8 hits per nine innings and a very high 5.59 earned run average.
-Bell has a 94–98 mph fastball, usually sitting between 95 and 96.
-He also has an 11–5 curveball in the low 80s.
+Bell had a 94–98 mph fastball, usually sitting between 95 and 96.
+He also had an 11–5 curveball in the low 80s.
 Keith Law of ESPN wrote in 2011 that Bell had a straight fastball and pitches in the upper half of the zone, and benefited from pitching in the spacious Petco Park as a Padre.

 Personal life

-Bell is married to Nicole, and they have four children.
-They reside in Poway in San Diego County.
-He is the cousin of actor and singer-songwriter Drake Bell, and former basketball player Erik Meek.
+Bell is married to Nicole Bell and they have four children.
+In 2009 article by USA Today, Bell revealed one of their children has Down syndrome, whom he called their "blessing in disguise."
+The family resides in Poway, California.
+He is the cousin of actor and singer-songwriter Drake Bell and former basketball player Erik Meek.

 Bell joined the Hope For Leadership Foundation, a Christian-based movement that promotes sports and civic programs for inner-city kids.

-Bell is known for being a Christian.
-He participated in a first-person story with Athletes For God, telling the role his faith played in his journey through the minors and major leagues.